 Hone your teaching skills by developing and teaching your own section of Introduction to Child Development.
 Continue working with faculty members to define your research expertise and prepare your prelim and final dissertation defense.
 Begin completing clinical practicum hours to prepare you for your internship.

 Complete your one-year, full-time APA-approved clinical internship.

 Upon graduation, you'll be prepared for careers in research, higher education, or clinical developmental psychology.
 The U of M Graduate School provides programs, resources, and events to help you with every step along the way—from identifying potential career paths, to developing skills to compete for them, to managing your career.

 ICD alumni are leaders in the field of developmental psychology.
-As a graduate of ICD, you'll join an internationally recognized and tight-knit network of scholars that will continue to support you, no matter what career path you choose.
+As a graduate of ICD, you'll join a tight-knit network of scholars that will continue to support you, no matter what career path you choose.

 Below are examples of the types of organizations where our alumni currently work:

 You have a community and many resources here to help you get started and guide you through the graduate school process.
 No one expects you to know everything, and no one does know everything, especially when starting out.

 Developmental psychopathology and clinical science track student

 We guarantee full funding for each student for five academic years.
 Funding includes a monthly stipend, health insurance, and a full tuition waiver.
 Stipends vary based on the type of financial support each student receives.
 Types of financial support include graduate assistantships (RA/TA), fellowships, traineeships, or scholarships.
 Clinical internships are paid, so funding from the department isn't necessary in year six of the program.